Posted on Leave a comment

 Posted on 6 Comments

-How To Trim Ferret’s Nails – A Step By Step Guide
+How To Trim Ferret’s Nails—A Step By Step Guide

+I have often been asked how I keep my ferret’s nails so neatly cut and trimmed.
 Many ferret parents leave it to the Vet to take care of this grooming necessity.
 However, it’s not that difficult if you know a few tricks.
+Here’s an easy to follow step by step guide on how to trim ferret’s nails.

 Ferrets cannot keep their nails at the proper length on their own.
 They don’t get worn down much naturally and grow quickly.
 If left untrimmed too long, a ferret’s nails will start to curl and grow under her paw and even into it.